 - A gate has been passed correctly when both the competitor's ski tips and both feet have crossed the gate line.
-If a competitor loses a ski, without committing a fault, e.g. not by straddling a pole, then the tip of the remaining ski and both feet must have crossed the gate line.
-This rule also applies when a competitor has to climb back up to a gate. (art.
-614.2.3) - The gate line in Downhill, Giant Slalom and Super-G, where a gate consists of two pairs of poles holding gate panels between them, is the shortest imaginary line between the turning pole and the outside gate at snow level (art.
+If a competitor loses a ski, without committing a fault, e.g. not by straddling a pole, then the tip of the remaining ski and both feet must have crossed the gate line. - The gate line in Downhill, Giant Slalom and Super-G, where a gate consists of two pairs of poles holding gate panels between them, is the shortest imaginary line between the turning pole and the outside gate at snow level (art.
 661). - The gate line in Slalom is the shortest imaginary line between the turning pole and the outside pole - If a competitor removes a pole from its vertical position before both the competitor's ski tips and both feet have passed the gate line, the ski tips and feet must still pass the original gate line (marks in the snow).
 This is also valid in the case of a missing turning pole (or gate). - In Parallel, the passage is correct when both ski tips and both feet have passed the turning pole in the direction of the turn (art.
 661, fig. B).